Greenland of Great Explorers

 15 July 2019 – IsikajiaArrival 15/07/2019.
 Departure 15/07/2019.

 To the north of Scoresby Sund fjord, Isikajia perfectly illustrates the impact of global warming in Greenland.
-Located at the tip of Liverpool Land, this is an unknown area!
-On maps, at the location looked for, you will most certainly find a peninsula covered with glaciers.
-The reality is quite different.
-Today, Isikajia has in fact become an island of alpine relief, completely detached from the continent.
+Located at the tip of Liverpool Land, this ancient peninsula covered with glaciers has in fact become with the melting of the ice, an island of alpine relief, completely detached from the continent.
+Therefore, this new island still doesn’t appear on maps!

 16 July 2019 – RodefjordArrival 16/07/2019.
 Departure 16/07/2019.